[Last updated May 1, 2026]

 Streaming platforms allow instant and on-demand access to thousands of shows, movies, and live TV without the need for a traditional cable subscription.
 Having the ability to stream content has revolutionized the way we watch TV and movies.

-Next, we’re going to go over some of the most popular streaming platforms.
-We’ll include the main types of content each streaming service offers, whether it’s free or paid, advantages, disadvantages, and why it might be great for senior subscribers.
+In this article, we’ll go over some of the most popular streaming platforms, including their featured programming, whether they’re free or paid, their advantages and disadvantages, and why they might be great for senior subscribers.

 Watch live TV without cable

-Several streaming platforms offer a live TV experience similar to traditional cable, providing access to news, sports, entertainment, and local channels without the hassle of cable company contracts, such as:
+Several streaming platforms offer a live TV experience similar to traditional cable, providing access to news, sports, entertainment, and local channels without the hassle of cable company contracts.
+Let’s get into each service’s programming, pricing, pros and cons, and why each might work for a senior.

 YouTube TV